 Verifying… ################################# [100%] Preparing… ################################# [100%] Updating / installing… 1:appimagelauncher-2.2.0-travis995~################################# [100%] Installing AppImageLauncher as interpreter for AppImages insmod /lib/modules/5.11.18-300.fc34.x86_64/kernel/fs/binfmt_misc.ko.xz systemctl restart systemd-binfmt

-From version 1.4.0, there is also a Lite edition of AppImageLauncher.
-It provides all functionalities of regular AppImageLauncher edition without root
+Starting with version 1.4.0, AppImageLauncher has a Lite edition.
+It provides all functionalities of regular AppImageLauncher edition without having root

 or sudo